Okta ThreatInsight Whitepaper

 How frequently does Okta ThreatInsight check for suspicious IP Addresses?

 Okta ThreatInsight is evaluated on a rolling window.
-Each time Okta receives new login data about an IP address, Okta will check for login behavior during this rolling window to place the IP in the ThreatInsight database, or remove the IP from the ThreatInsight database.
+Each time Okta receives new login data about an IP address, Okta will check for login behaviour during this rolling window to place the IP in the ThreatInsight database, or remove the IP from the ThreatInsight database.

 What is the difference between Log Mode vs Block Mode?